Far-right politics in the United Kingdom: 1930s to 1960s

+British Union of Fascists

 The British far right rose out of the fascist movement.
-In 1932, Oswald Mosley founded the British Union of Fascists (BUF), which was banned during World War II.
+In 1932, Oswald Mosley founded the British Union of Fascists, which was banned during World War II.
+Following the ban, Mosley founded the Union Movement.
+It was following this that far-right groups became more prevalent.
+Mosley argued that fascism was the only possible way in which we were able to save Britain from socio-economic ruin and a communist takeover.

+During the 1950s and 60s, the landscape of ERW groups continued to evolve with the emergence of organisations such as the League of Empire Loyalists (LEL) and the National Front (NF).
+The rise of ERW ideologies during this period can be attributed, in part, to the dismantling of the British Empire, due to a sense of national decline.

+League of Empire Loyalists

 Founded in 1954 by A. K. Chesterton, the League of Empire Loyalists became the main British far right group at the time.
-It was a pressure group rather than a political party, and did not contest elections.
+The League of Empire Loyalists believed that the British empire brought around a sense of "pride and joy" and so aimed to "force upon existing parties favourable to national and imperial survival," with the hope to see a return of the "British world... at home and abroad."
+The LEL was a pressure group rather than a political party, and did not contest elections.
 Most of its members were part of the Conservative Party, and they were known for politically embarrassing stunts at party conferences.
+Additionally, throughout its time, LEL was involved in many non-violent protests, which involved heckling speakers.
+Furthermore, this group held the belief that Jews were behind the dismantling of the British empire.
 Its more extreme elements wanted to make the group more political, which led to a number of splinter groups forming, including the White Defence League and the National Labour Party.
 These both stood in local elections in 1958, and merged in 1960 to form the British National Party (BNP).

 With the decline of the British Empire becoming inevitable, British far-right parties turned their attention to internal matters.
 The 1950s had seen an increase in immigration to the UK from its former colonies, particularly India, Pakistan, the Caribbean and Uganda.
 Led by John Bean and Andrew Fountaine, the BNP opposed the admittance of these people to the UK.
 A number of its rallies, such as one in 1962 in Trafalgar Square, London, ended in race riots.
 After a few early successes, the party got into difficulties and was destroyed by internal arguments.
 In 1967 it joined forces with John Tyndall and the remnants of Chesterton's League of Empire Loyalists to form the National Front (NF).